- Individual’s Rights

-Whenever a data subject is about to submit their personal information the data controller (usually a company) has to make sure the data subject has given their consent.
 The GDPR steps up the standard for disclosures when obtaining consent, as it needs to be “freely given, specific, informed and unambiguous,” with controllers using “clear and plain” legal language that is “clearly distinguishable from other matters”.
 Controllers will also be required to provide evidence that their processes are compliant and followed in each case.
-Previously, under the DPD, consent could be inferred from an action or inaction in circumstances where the action or inaction clearly signified consent.
-Thus, the Directive left open the possibility of “opt-out” mechanism.
-However that will change under the GDPR which requires the data subject to signal agreement by "a statement or a clear affirmative action."

 Essentially, your customer cannot be forced into consent, or be unaware that they are consenting to processing of their personal data.
 They must also know exactly what they are consenting to and they must be informed in advance of their right to withdraw that consent.
 Obtaining consent requires a positive indication of agreement – it cannot be inferred from silence, pre-ticked boxes or inactivity.
-This means that informing the user during the opt in is becoming more important in the future.
+This means that informing the user during the opt-in is becoming more important.

 New Rights for Individuals

 Data subjects always had a right to request access to their data.
 But the GDPR enhances these rights.
 In most cases, you will not be able to charge for processing an access request, unless you can demonstrate that the cost will be excessive.
-The timescale for processing an access request will also drop significantly from the current 40 day period.
-In certain cases, organisations may refuse to grant an access request, for example where the request is deemed manifestly unfounded or excessive.
-However, organisations will need to have clear refusal policies and procedures in place, and demonstrate why the request meets these criteria.
+The timescale for processing an access request will also drop to a one month period (but this can be extended a further two months in some circumstances.
+In certain cases, organizations may refuse to grant an access request, for example where the request is deemed manifestly unfounded or excessive.
+However, organizations will need to have clear refusal policies and procedures in place, and demonstrate why the request meets these criteria.